zavalab/PlasmoExamples/README.md

 This will run the case study just like before.
 However, it is now possible to modify partitioning parameters (`n_parts`, `n_processes`, and `max_imbalance`) in the `run_casestudy1.jl` script
 (by modifying the script with any text editor) without restarting Julia.
 It is also possible to scale the model size by modifying `nx` (the number of space discretization points for each pipeline).
 After modifying the script, just run the `include("run_casestudy1.jl")` statement again.
 We recommend always keeping `n_parts` the same as `n_processes`.
-We have observed some issues with `PipsSolver.jl` and non-uniform sub-problem allocations.
+We have observed some issues with `PipsNLP.jl` and non-uniform sub-problem allocations.

 ## Running Case Study 2
-Case study 2 solves a DC optimal power flow problem with `SchwarzSolver.jl`.
+Case study 2 solves a DC optimal power flow problem with `SchwarzOpt.jl`.
 The solver can take advantage of multiple threads set with the
 `JULIA_NUM_THREADS` environment variable.
 Since the case study partitions the problem into 4 partitions, it can benefit from up to 4 threads which solve the sub-problems in parallel.
 The following commands can be used to set the number of threads and execute the case study: